Majors & Departments

 The Summer Undergraduate Research Program (SURP) is a unique opportunity for undergraduate students to engage in hands-on research while using critical thinking, collaborative, and entrepreneurial skills to help solve major societal challenges.
-Students work closely with faculty research leads on projects during the 10-week long program and present research findings at a symposium the following school year.
-Stay tuned for details about the application process!
+Students work closely with faculty research leads on projects during the 8-week long program and present research findings at a symposium the following school year.
+The goals of SURP are to:

 - Help Cal Poly Engineering students develop professionally and enhance their portfolios for future employment.

 - Give opportunities for CENG faculty (including lecturers) to advance their research/project agendas over the summer quarter.

 - Provide opportunities for industrial and other external sponsors to work with Cal Poly faculty and students to advance connections, gain access to Cal Poly talent and capabilities, and engage in valuable collaborative activities.

 Click below for details about the application process.